icann/rst-test-specs/README.md

 * The files in [inc/](inc/) are what you need to edit if you want to make changes to the test specifications.

-* [Schema.md](Schema.md) documents the schema for the YAML spec file.
-There is a YAML version of this schema in [`rst-test-spec-schema.yaml`](rst-test-spec-schema.yaml), this allows for automated validation of the YAML and JSON spec files.
+* [rst-test-spec-schema.yaml](rst-test-spec-schema.yaml) is a schema for the YAML spec file.

 * [zonemaster-test-policies.yaml](zonemaster-test-policies.yaml) contains
   policies that are applied to Zonemaster tests when generating the spec files